tfsingh/ACO/README.md

 **Why do you require sign-in?**

-We do this solely for the purposes of rate limiting — we understand this may be frustrating, but gpus are expensive!
+We do this solely for the purposes of rate limiting — we understand this may be frustrating, but GPUs are expensive!

 **When are you adding CUDA support?**

-We hope to be adding CUDA support in the next few weeks — we might use our existing infra provider but are exploring options, including a bespoke execution sandbox.
+We hope to be adding CUDA support in the next few weeks — we're exploring options including our existing infra provider or a bespoke execution sandbox.

-Please feel free to email any further questions to tejfsingh@gmail.com.
+Further questions can be sent to tejfsingh@gmail.com.